JetBrains/teamcity-documentation/topics/uploading-ssl-certificates.md

 [//]: # (title: Uploading SSL Certificates)
 [//]: # (auxiliary-id: Uploading SSL Certificates)

 It is possible to upload an SSL certificate which TeamCity considers trusted when establishing connection by HTTPS or SSL protocols.
-These can be self\-signed certificates or certificates signed by a not well-known certificate authority (CA).
+These can be self-signed certificates or certificates signed by a not well-known certificate authority (CA).

 ## Adding trusted certificates to TeamCity server

 The trusted certificate storage is global for the whole server and affects all server projects.

 __To add a trusted certificate__
-1. Navigate to the Root project __Administration__ area and select the __SSL / HTTPS Certificates__ menu item in the sidebar
+1. Navigate to the Root project __Administration__ area and select the __SSL/HTTPS Certificates__ menu item in the sidebar
 2. Click __Upload certificate__, specify the certificate name and choose a certificate file of one of the __supported formats__: PEM, DER or PKCS#7.
 3. Save your changes.